-Provides a capital sum in the event of a policy holder being diagnosed with a qualifying critical illness.
-Whilst this money can be used for any purpose it is normally recommended to protect a mortgage or other debts.
+CIC provides a capital sum in the event of a policy holder being diagnosed with a qualifying critical illness (usually a limited list of common significant conditions).
+While this money can be used for any purpose it is normally recommended to use it to protect a mortgage or other debts.